Coming from Clojure

 • Code is data: Loon's macro system operates on the same data structures the language uses.

-If your typical Clojure session is threading data through ->> pipelines and writing small pure functions, you will feel at home almost immediately.
-The core experience is the same.
+If a typical Clojure session means threading data through ->> pipelines and writing small pure functions, the core experience carries over intact.
+The shape of the work is the same.

 What's Different